catreunion/classic-docu00/docs/intro.md

 ## WSL2 Part 1

-[WSL2](https://docs.microsoft.com/en-us/windows/wsl/about) lets developers run a GNU/Linux environment directly on Windows.
+[WSL2](https://docs.microsoft.com/en-us/windows/wsl/about) lets developers run a Linux environment directly on Windows.

 Your app, the **server**, runs remotely on **WSL2**.